hramos/ReactNativeClass/README.md

   - Step 3: Run your app on a device
   - Step 4: Experiment with Live Reloading
   - Step 5: Create a custom component
-  - Step 6: Create a scrollable list
+  - Step 6: Installing packages from npm
-  - Step 7: Populate the list
+  - Step 7: Build a scrollable list
-  - Step 8: Customize our list of cities
-  - Step 9: Fetching data from the network
+  - Step 8: Fetching data from the network
-  - Step 10: Navigating between screens
+  - Step 9: Navigating between screens
   - Homework

 ---